Life of British Expats after Brexit

 4. Programs to acquire permanent residency through investment

-In the extreme case, things take a negative turn and a model of cooperation with the European Union is adopted which will considerably limit the ability to move to Cyprus, the Republic of Cyprus provides the ability to acquire permanent residency through the purchase of a first home.
+In the extreme case that things a negative turn, and a model of cooperation with the European Union is adopted which will considerably limit the ability to move to Cyprus, the Republic of Cyprus provides the ability to acquire permanent residency through the purchase of a first home.

 Detailed information on this program can be found at https://www.amazonfinance.eu/en/service/legal/permanent-residency